goodaymmm/shopping-for-algolia-personalized/README.md

 - Communication happens via stdio using JSON-RPC protocol
 - API keys are passed securely via the `--credentials` flag
 - All Algolia operations (search, indexing, settings) go through MCP

+### Platform-Specific Notes
+- **Windows**: Uses a custom Node.js-based MCP server implementation that provides the same MCP protocol interface as the official server.
+This is a temporary solution until the official Windows binary is released.
+- **macOS**: Uses the official Algolia MCP Server binary.
+Note: macOS functionality has not been tested due to lack of Mac development environment.

 ## Getting Started